Skip to content

 Core criteria

-Our grant programs are invitation-only.
-All organizations invited to apply for Community Impact Grants must operate their program in a local Campbell’s community (usually within 25 miles of a plant or office).
+Our grant programs are open to organizations who operate their program in one of our communities (usually within 25 miles of a plant or office).
+Organizations must be nominated by a local employee in order to apply.
 Grants are unrestricted and can support general operations.
 Applications are reviewed for the following criteria:

 • Fit with The Campbell’s Foundation’s mission and strategies